r3dlevy/TheOffensiveDevelopmentProject/README.md

 # TheOffensiveDevelopmentProject
-This project contains Offensive Development solutions in C++ and C#
+This repo contains Offensive Development projects in C++ and C#, it will be populated as I learn about red team and malware dev, it is also used for my blog: https://R3dLevy.github.io